 Young people who try to wear the hat of an influencer for the wrong reasons eventually realise that being an influencer isn’t easy.

 The road to becoming an influencer is more challenging than it seems to be.
-Being an influencer is probably a career you would not want to pursue if you are someone who dislikes keeping up appearances.
+Being an influencer is probably a career you would not want to pursue if you dislike keeping up appearances.

 Influencers are now more powerful than ever.
 They can make or break brands, companies, products, and even entire industries.
 But how do they get to be so influential?
 And what does that mean for us as individuals?

-We live in a time where everyone is trying to find their place in life.
+We live in a time when everyone is trying to find their place.
 Some want fame, others money, but most just want to feel like they belong somewhere.
 If you do not fit into any of these categories, there is always the option of being an influencer.